bocoup/webpack-workshop/content/00-core/02-webpack-loaders/content/03-style-and-css-loaders.md

 ???

-The style and css loaders a perfect example of letting one loader consume another loaders output.
+The style and css loaders are a perfect example of one loader consuming another loaders output.

-`css-loader` creates a js script that evaluates the css, translates @import and urls to requires, and returns an object that has a `toString` method, allowing `style-loader` to parse the return from `css-loader` and create a module that adds a `<style>` tag to the DOM.
+`css-loader` will evaluate the css.
+It translates @import and urls to use requires and creates a module.
+That module exports an object that has a `toString` method that outputs the css as a string!

+`style-loader` can then use the module from `css-loader` and create a module that adds a `<style>` tag to the DOM.

-The result in the end, is that `require('style.css')` will allow our css to become a part of webpack's output chunks, and be stored in our `dist/` folder.
+The result in the end, is that `require('./style.css')` will allow our css to become a module in webpack's output chunks, and be stored in our `dist/` folder.

 ---
 # Installing style and css loader.